enuesaa/cpbuf/README.md

 # cpbuf
-A CLI tool to copy and paste files for me.
-While `cp` would copy and paste with one time, `cpbuf` uses tmp dir ... meaning stateful.
+A CLI tool to copy and paste files.

+While `cp` would copy and paste in one-time operation, `cpbuf` is stateful.